pelidan/pwc-pathfinder/README.md

 ```

 ### Instructions how to build and run the application:
-You must have a JAVA_HOME environment set pointing to an existing Java installation directory
+You must have a JAVA_HOME environment variable set pointing to an existing Java installation directory

 Linux/OS X:
 ```